-The lesser of the uncertainties in the real and imaginary components is used for formatting.
+The lesser of the uncertainties in the real and imaginary components will determine the precision displayed.
 The two least significant digits of the formated component values will correspond to the two most significant digits of this standard uncertainty.
-Values of standard uncertainty are appended to the component values in parentheses.
+Values of standard uncertainty are appended to the component values between parentheses.